lwjglgamedev/lwjglbook-bookcontents-leg/chapter21/chapter21.md

 ![Single VBO](single_vbo.png)

-The required changes to use a single VBO is to modify the attribute size for all the attributes inside an instance.
+In order to use a single VBO we need to modify the attribute size for all the attributes inside an instance.
 As you can see from the code above, the definition of the texture offsets uses a  constant named  ```INSTANCE_SIZE_BYTES ```.
-This constant is equal to the size in bytes of two matrices (one for the view model and the other one for the light view model), and two floats, which is equal to 136.
+This constant is equal to the size in bytes of two matrices (one for the view model and the other one for the light view model) plus two floats (texture offesets), which in total is 136.
 The stride also needs to be modified properly.

 You can check the modifications in the source code.